Mounting block: Usage and locations

-Mounting blocks were especially useful for women riding sidesaddle or pillion, that is 'riding double', allowing a horse to be mounted without a loss of modesty.
+Mounting blocks were especially useful for women riding sidesaddle or pillion, that is 'riding double', allowing a horse to be mounted or dismounted without a loss of modesty.
+Women would often ride behind their husbands and servants who were on foot.
 They were also used to assist ladies and men into and out of carts.
 They were frequently located outside churches or kirks for the use of parishioners attending services, funerals, etc. Often they were located in the main streets and outside public houses.
 In Yorkshire some were built at the top of steep lanes, where the rider would remount after leading his horse up the slope.

 Mounting blocks today are primarily used by modern equestrians who are a) beginners b) people who have difficulty mounting (either a tall horse, or a short person, or someone with some mobility impairments) and c) people who feel that use of a mounting block reduces strain on the spine of the horse, particularly at the withers.
 Modern mounting blocks are usually made of wood or of molded plastic.